Culture of Latin America: Ethnic groups

 The population of Latin America is very diverse with many ethnic groups and different ancestries.
 Most of the Amerindian descendants are of mixed race ancestry.
-The two biggest ethnic groups in Latin america is mestizos and whites.
-Blacks, Natives, Asians and Middle Eastern Latinos are minorities.

 In the 16th, 17th and 18th centuries there was a flow of Spanish and Portuguese emigrants who left for Latin America.
 It was never a large movement of people, but over the long period of time it had a major impact on Latin American populations: the Portuguese left for Brazil and the Spaniards left for Central and South America.
 Of the European immigrants, men greatly outnumbered women and many married Natives.
 This resulted in a mixing of the Amerindians and Europeans and today their descendants are known as mestizos.
 Even Latin American criollos, of mainly European ancestry, usually have some Native ancestry.
 Today, mestizos make up the majority of Latin America's population.

-Starting in the late 16th century, a large number of African slaves were brought to Latin America, especially to Brazil and the Caribbean.
+Starting in the late 16th century, a large number of former African slaves were brought to Latin America, especially to Brazil and the Caribbean.
 Nowadays, blacks make up the majority of the population in most Caribbean countries.
-Many of the African slaves in Latin America mixed with the Europeans and their descendants (known as mulattoes) make up the majority of the population in some countries, such as the Dominican Republic, and large percentages in Brazil, Colombia, etc. Mixes between the blacks and Amerindians also occurred, and their descendants are known as zambos.
+Many of the former African slaves in Latin America mixed with the Europeans and their descendants (known as mulattoes) make up the majority of the population in some countries, such as the Dominican Republic, and large percentages in Brazil, Colombia, and Honduras.
+Mixes between the blacks and Amerindians also occurred, and their descendants are known as zambos.
 Many Latin American countries also have a substantial tri-racial population known as pardos, whose ancestry is a mix of Amerindians, Europeans and Africans.

 Large numbers of European immigrants arrived in Latin America in the late 19th and early 20th centuries, most of them settling in the Southern Cone (Argentina, Uruguay, and southern Brazil).
 Nowadays the Southern Cone has a majority of people of largely European descent and in all more than 80% of Latin America's European population, which is mostly descended from six groups of immigrants: Italians, Spaniards, Portuguese, French, Germans, Jews (both Ashkenazi and Sephardic) and, to a lesser extent, Irish, Poles, Greeks, Croats, Russians, Welsh, Ukrainians, etc.

 In this same period, immigrants came from the Middle East and Asia, including Indians, Lebanese, Syrians, Armenians, and, more recently, Koreans, Chinese and Japanese, mainly to Brazil.
 These people only make up a small percentage of Latin America's population but they have communities in the major cities.

 This diversity has profoundly influenced religion, music and politics.
 This cultural heritage is called Latino in American English.